-- Under the Drug Addiction Treatment Act of 2000 (DATA 2000), qualified U.S. physicians can offer buprenorphine for opioid dependency in various settings, including in an office, community hospital, health department, or correctional facility. - physicians must qualify for a physician waiver, which includes completing required buprenorphine training. - Physicians can also request a patient limit increase from the initial 30 patients to 100 and then after one year to 275.
+- Under the Drug Addiction Treatment Act of 2000 (DATA 2000), qualified U.S. physicians can offer buprenorphine for opioid dependency in various settings, including in an office, community hospital, health department, or correctional facility. - physicians must qualify for a physician waiver, which includes completing eight hours of required buprenorphine training. - Physicians can prescribe for up to an initial 30 patients once they're waivered